Guiding ChatGPT to Fix Web UI Tests via Explanation-Consistency Checking: Introduction

 \end{description}

-\textbf{\textit{Contributions.}} Our contributions are summarised as follows: \begin{description}[leftmargin=*] \item[Study:] We present the first feasibility study of combining traditional test repair approaches with ChatGPT for Web UI test repair.
-Our study reveals several findings: (1) the combination with ChatGPT helps to improve the accuracy of all evaluated approaches; (2) to our surprise, although \edtool{} performs the worst individually, its combination with ChatGPT outperforms all the evaluated approaches in element matching and repair; (3) the repair performance of all evaluated approaches is generally similar to the matching performance but there are two cases where the repair performance decreases, which shows the limitations of evaluated approaches; (4) our proposed workflow of checking for explanation consistency and generating self-correct prompt as hint to ChatGPT could further improve the effectiveness of matching and repair for certain combinations (e.g., \watertool{}+ChatGPT). \item[Technique:] We proposed a novel Web UI test repair technique that uses traditional Web UI test repair approach for initial matching and then uses ChatGPT for global matching to further improve the UI matching accuracy.
-To combat the hallucination problem in ChatGPT generated response, we also design an explanation validator that automatically checks for the consistency of the generated explanation to provide a mechanism for self-correction. \item[Evaluation:] We evaluate our proposed approaches against three baselines (\watertool{},\vistatool{},\edtool{}) and their combinations with ChatGPT.
-Our evaluation on a widely used dataset~\cite{dataset} shows that the proposed workflow further improves the effectiveness of prior approaches in Web UI element matching and test repair. \end{description}
+\textbf{\textit{Contributions.}} Our contributions are summarised as follows: \begin{description}[leftmargin=*] \item[Study:] We present the first study of understanding attribute prioritization and enhancing traditional test repair approaches with ChatGPT for Web UI test repair.
+Our findings include: (1) prior test repair tools have preferences towards certain attributes (e.g., XPath), (2) the combination with ChatGPT helps improve the matching accuracy of all evaluated approaches; (3) to our surprise, although \edtool{} performs the worst individually, its combination with ChatGPT outperforms all the evaluated approaches in element matching and repair; (4) the repair effectiveness of all evaluated approaches is generally similar to the matching ones but there is one case where the repair performance decreases; (5) our proposed workflow of checking for explanation consistency and generating self-correct prompt as hint to ChatGPT could further improve the effectiveness for certain combinations (e.g., \watertool{}+ChatGPT). \item[Technique:] We proposed a novel Web UI test repair technique that uses traditional Web test repair approaches for initial matching and then uses ChatGPT for \emph{subsequent matching} (uses all attributes of each UI element to perform another matching) to further improve the matching accuracy.
+Instead of prioritizing certain attributes in prior approaches (Table \ref{tab:attribute}), the subsequent matching steps use all attributes.
+To combat the hallucination problem in ChatGPT, we also design an explanation validator that automatically checks for the consistency of the generated explanation to guide self-correction. \item[Evaluation:] We evaluate three baseline approaches (\watertool{}, \vistatool{}, \edtool{}), their combinations with ChatGPT, and two recent approaches (\webevotool and \sftmtool).
+Our evaluation on a widely used dataset~\cite{dataset} shows that the proposed workflow further improves the effectiveness of prior approaches in Web UI element matching and test repair.